Epsom Salt for Christmas Cactus – When and How to Use

 • Magnesium makes a plant hardy and tolerant to diseases and pests.

-Over time, magnesium leach out of soils from watering or rainfall.
+Over time, magnesium leaches out of soils from watering or rainfall.
 Deficiency is common in old potting soils, acidic soil conditions, and soils with excessively high potassium levels.
 It’s, therefore, very important to keep replenishing your soil.

 When and How to Use Epsom Salt on Christmas Cactus

 Many Gardeners also incorporate homemade fertilizers like compost or coffee grounds.
 Using them in small quantities isn’t bad, as they improve soil tilth and structure.
-A tablespoon or two well spread into a thin layer should be enough for a month.
+A tablespoon or two, well spread into a thin layer, should be enough for a month.

 The Christmas cactus doesn’t need any fertilizer while it is blooming.
 Fertilizing when buds have formed can result in flowers or buds falling off.
 Also, excess nitrogen fertilizer makes the plant weak to bear blooms.

-For a Christmas cactus to bloom, it needs some period of rest.
+For a Christmas cactus to bloom, it needs a period of rest.
 When fall arrives, do not feed the plant; cut back on watering and place it in uninterrupted darkness for 12 to 14 hours daily for six to eight weeks.

 Cool temperatures and short daylight episodes will make the Christmas cactus bloom profusely.

-Additional care requirements
+Additional care requirements for your holiday cactus

 Growth increases when daytime temperatures are between 70 and 80 degrees Fahrenheit and night temperatures are between 55 and 65 degrees.